Tyson Fury Claims When He Looks At Deontay Wilder He Doesn’t See A Bad Man, He Sees A Pretender

 “He started with all the ‘400 years of pain’ and all this.
 He must think that’s going to get in my mind, ‘Oh he’s had 400 years of pain, I won’t fight him on Saturday night because he’s had 400 years of pain.’
 Well, my people have been persecuted for thousands of years.
 Let’s not go there.

-For added effect Fury also said there’s no two ways about it, Wilder, who he describes as a “pretender,” is getting knocked out by him on Saturday night.
+For added effect, Fury also said there’s no two ways about it.
+Wilder, who he describes as a “pretender,” is getting knocked out by him on Saturday night.

 “I’m telling you now, Wilder is getting knocked out by me on Saturday night.
 The whole world will know him as the person who Fury knocked out.